Prinsphield/prinsphield.github.io/_posts/2017-07-05-math_view_cyclegan.md

 For example, if we want to do image translation between domain $X$ of facial images with eyeglasses and domain $Y$ of facial images without eyeglasses.
 Let's evaluate the intrinsic dimensions of two domains.
 The intrinsic dimension of domain $Y$ comes from the variety of facial images.
 However, the intrinsic dimension of domain $X$ is more than that, because the eyeglasses also varies.

+In conclusion, the limitation of CycleGAN comes from the difference of intrinsic dimensions between source image domain and target image domain.
+If you are interested, please read our paper [GeneGAN](https://arxiv.org/abs/1705.04932) for an alternative method.